-If you go on a qualifying leave under the Family and Medical Leave Act of 1993 (FMLA) or Uniformed Services Employment and Reemployment Rights Act (USERRA), then to the extent required by the FMLA or USERRA, as applicable, the Employer will continue to maintain HRA Benefits on the same terms and conditions as if the Participant were still an active Eligible Employee.
-If you go on a leave of absence that is not subject to the FMLA or USERRA, you will be treated as having terminated participation.
+Participants who go on a qualifying leave under the Family and Medical Leave Act of 1993 (FMLA) or Uniformed Services Employment and Reemployment Rights Act (USERRA) may maintain their HRA Benefits on the same terms and conditions as if the participant were still an active eligible employee.

+Participants who go on a leave of absence that is not subject to the FMLA or USERRA will be treated as having terminated participation.